 How Is Alimony Calculated in New Jersey?

-An award of alimony recognizes the sacrifices and contributions made by both parties to the marital enterprise, such as a party’s non-financial contributions to a marriage which both impaired that party’s career and earning ability and enhanced the other party’s career and earning ability.
-Whether you are requesting alimony or paying alimony, we can assist clients with alimony issues and resolve any disputes that arise.
+An award of alimony recognizes both financial and non-financial contributions by each spouse to the marriage, such as personal sacrifices impacting one party’s career or earning ability while benefiting the other.
+Whether you are requesting or paying alimony, our team supports clients with these issues and helps address any disputes that arise.

 The state of New Jersey takes into account 14 factors, which can include: